 Since this is constant, the function $I(v,u,x)$ in the MD era can be much more easily obtained.
 The ratio $a(\bar{\eta})/a(\eta)$ is now $(\bar{x}/x)^2$ in the MD era.
 The function $I(v,u,x)$ turns out to be

 This asymptotes to $6/5$ in the large $x$ limit.
-For small $x$, the leading term is $3 x^2 /25$.
-When we introduce the oscillation average in eq.~\eqref{rho_GW}, we neglect the kinetic term and instead multiply the gradient term by two.
-To compensate the factor two for the oscillation average of non-oscillating term, we have to multiply the correction factor $1/2$ to obtain
+For a small $x$, the leading term is $3 x^2 /25$.
+When we introduce the oscillation average in eq.~\eqref{rho_GW}, we neglect the kinetic term and instead multiply the gradient term by 2.
+To compensate for the factor 2 for the oscillation average of the nonoscillating term, we have to multiply the correction factor by $1/2$ to obtain